openml/automlbenchmark/docs/benchmark_datasets.md

 sidebar_sort_order: 3
 ---

-For the benchmark, we are looking for datasets that represent real-world data science problems.
+The benchmark aims to consist of datasets that represent real-world data science problems.
 This means we want to include datasets of all sizes (including *big* ones), of different problem domains and with various levels of difficulty.

 We also want to prevent AutoML tools from overfitting to our benchmark.